-This mapping has not been implemented, see
+This mapping has not been implemented, see Section 6.2.5.

 Cross-script variants for sequences containing 0D31

 These variant mappings for 0D31 (റ) affect any overlapped cross-script variant sequence containing 0D31.
 Note that they would pose particular problems for those sequences ending in 0D31 which have been defined here by substituting the trailing 0D31 with a context rule.
 Fully accounting for these issues would add considerable complexity to an already complex definition of variants.
 Fortunately, there is a simpler alternative.